Business Continuity

 Validation

-Validation is the stage of the BCM Lifecycle where we confirm the BC programme meets the objectives of the policy and that the plans in place are effective.
-The goal is continual improvement of the programme and an enhanced level of organizational resilience.
+To confirm that the BCMS meets the objectives of the policy and that the plans in place are effective, we’ll help you develop a practical test, exercise, maintenance and audit program, preferably with a multi year increasingly challenging horizon.
+The goal is continual improvement and a growing level of organizational resilience.

 When disaster strikes